Droggelbecher92/Deploy-Template/README.md

       => java/current version => copy the connection string
 - Let´s head to Heroku:
     - Create an App for your application
-    - Head to settings and reveal Config Vars
+    - Head to settings and reveal `Config Vars`
-    - Add the Key `URI` and as Value paste in your connetion string (replace user and password with your values)
+    - Add the Key `URI` and as Value paste in your connection string (replace user and password with your values)
     - Since we are already on Heroku, we need some kind of authentication for GitHub, in this case an API-Key.
 We can generate our API-Key in Heroku by clicking the